Computers reading resumes? And making decisions about your career?

 – Assume the ATS / precocious teenager has a short attention span and will lose all of the fancy formatting, fonts, structure, columns, and aesthetic balance you create in your resume.

-In the conclusion of the above passage, Cenedella leaves us with some food for thought.
+In the conclusion of the above passage, we’re left with some interesting food for thought.

 What’s the difference between computers reading resumes, professionals working through them, and resume writers over-thinking them?
-We’ll leave you with that here:
+We’ll leave you with Marc Cenedella’s thoughts on that here:

 In twenty years in the business, I have often heard the media, job candidates or designers gush over a clever resume design.